Pincushion: Pincushion dolls

-Porcelain pincushion dolls, or half-dolls, were fashionable in late 19th-century Europe, and remain collectable today.
+Porcelain pincushion dolls, or half-dolls, were fashionable in late 19th-century Europe and remain collectible today.
 Millions were made and sold during the 19th century, but due to their fragility, examples in excellent condition remain scarce.
-The form resembles a typical china figurine of a beautiful woman, but the porcelain doll ends at the waist, where holes are included in the design to allow the half-doll to be stitched to a pincushion.
+The form resembles a typical china figurine of a beautiful woman.
+The porcelain doll ends at the waist, where holes are included in the design to allow the half-doll to be stitched to a pincushion.
 The pincushion half of the doll may be made of satin fabric and trimmings to resemble a skirt.

 The original popularity of the pincushion dolls continued into the early 20th century, and some styles reflect Art Deco or similar 20th-century styles.
-The most collectable examples are from pre-World War II Dresden and Meissen, which may sell for around $500 US when the condition is perfect.
+The most collectible examples are from pre-World War II Dresden and Meissen, which may sell for around $500 US when the condition is perfect.
 More common designs in imperfect condition sell for less than $25 US.
 Similar dolls were produced to top the covers of tissue boxes, jewelry boxes, or tea pot cosies.
 Some uncommon examples are nude and have a risque style.